Estimated Reading Time: 5.5 hrs

 In this module, we review the basic steps of life-saving strategies for managing and resolving disease outbreaks, including diagnosis, isolation, quarantine, establishing a clean break, biosecurity practices, environmental decontamination, documentation, and communicating with staff and community stakeholders.

-To start, review the Response to Disease and Illness section in Chapter 5 of the ASV Guidelines and ASPCA Shelter Care Checklist, including the guidelines for response to disease outbreaks.
+To start, review the Outbreak Response section in Chapter 6 of the ASV Guidelines.

 - A disease response plan includes measures to minimize transmission to unaffected animals or people and ensures appropriate care of the affected animal.